XtraMoistBrownie/NeuroWave/README.md

 We have a Trello workspace to keep track of our roadmap, you can access it [here](https://trello.com/b/eZEVjjEK/neurowave)!
 Please note that the roadmap is unfinished, and currently only elaborates on items currently being worked on.

-## Installation

-Unfortunately our installation instructions are currently incomplete, however we will be updating them as soon as possible!

-## Usage

-Unfortunately our usage instructions are currently incomplete, however we will be updating them as soon as possible!

 ## Contributors

 [MoistBrownie](https://github.com/XtraMoistBrownie)